Should Cowboys Target WR DeSean Jackson Before Trade Deadline?

 Despite the addition of Amari Cooper, the Cowboys could be a potential candidate on this conversation.

 The Cowboys wide receiver core has proven to be inefficient through seven games.
-Although hasn't played very well this season, many of this offense's woes are also responsibility of the wide receivers and tight ends.
+Although Dak Prescott hasn’t played very well this season, many of this offense’s woes are also responsibility of the wide receivers and tight ends.

 Bryan Broaddus recently mentioned on Twitter that the the Cowboys were looking at both these positions ahead of the trade deadline.
-After the trade for Cooper, a might make more sense but a second trade for a WR shouldn't be ruled out here.
+After the trade for Cooper, a tight end might make more sense but a second trade for a WR shouldn’t be ruled out here.

 First of all, it’s high time we admit neither Allen Hurns or Deonte Thompson have been the answer at the position.
 None of these guys is a deep threat for Dallas and haven’t been able to meet expectations.
 And it’s not like expectations were high…